-State Farm tied with Geico for the highest Bankrate Score and received a higher J.D.
+State Farm had the second-highest Bankrate Score out of the providers on this list and received a higher J.D.
 Power score than Geico.
-As the largest personal auto insurer in the U.S., State Farm commands more than 16% of market share.
-With local agents to assist you when you need a helping hand, State Farm may be a good choice for Arizona drivers who prefer to do business face-to-face.
+As the largest personal auto insurer in the U.S., State Farm commands 16% of market share, according to Triple-I. With local agents to assist you when you need a helping hand, State Farm may be a good choice for Arizona drivers who prefer to do business face-to-face.
 The company’s safe driving programs, Steer Clear for teens and Drive Safe & Save for adults, could help you save.
 However, keep in mind that the company offers few options for customization.

 Learn more: State Farm Insurance review

-American Family auto insurance received the highest official ranking in the J.D.
-Power study, indicating that its customers are highly satisfied with its customer service.
+American Family auto insurance ranked first in the J.D.
+Power study for the Southwest region, indicating that its customers are highly satisfied with its customer service.
 In addition to auto insurance, American Family offers home, renters, condo, farm and ranch, business, boat and RV insurance, among other product lines.
 If you are looking for an array of coverage options, American Family may be a good choice.
 However, the company has the second-highest average premium on our list, so it may not be the right choice for budget-conscious shoppers.

 Learn more: American Family Insurance review